r4dixx/evercrisp/README.md

 evercrisp push
 ```

 That's it!
-It's just an alias.
+It's basically just a git alias.

 **Here are the complete steps to get started: [How to](https://github.com/r4dixx/evercrisp/wiki/1.-Home#1-howto)**